wilmer88/tool-inventory/README.md

     });
 });
 ```
-- Bellow code calls `department`  database table and renders them to the allDepartments.handlebars file/ "All Departments page" in the navbar
+- Bellow route calls `department`  database table and renders them to the allDepartments.handlebars file/ "All Departments page" in the navbar
 ```
 router.get("/allDepartments", (req, res) => {
   // db.Department.findAll({include: "items"})